The Battle of Te Ruapekapeka

 One of the most significant developments was the creation of a secure curated content area where specific hapū stories could be preserved for future generations.
 Authorised users can add new content, deciding what can be shared publicly and what remains their own treasured history.

 On invitation from the Trust, the project kicked off with a site visit, highlighted by the rich stories of the place proudly told to us by local leaders.
-With COVID lockdowns this project had a long gestation period allowing us to further deepen our level of understanding of the topic.
+With COVID lockdowns this project had a long gestation period allowing us to further deepen our level of understanding of the topic and our relationship with the Trust.

 The client put their trust in us to deliver, fuelling our passion to do the best job possible for them.
 We’re very proud of the finished product and what it delivers for the Trust.